microsoft/CameraTraps/PW_FT_detection/README.md

 - **General Parameters:**
   - `model`: The type of model used (YOLO or RTDETR).
 Default: YOLO
-  - `model_name`: The name of the model [see availbale names here](#detection-models-available-for-finetuning).
+  - `model_name`: The name of the model [see available names here](#detection-models-available-for-finetuning).
 Default: MDV6-yolov9-e.pt
   - `data`: Path to the dataset configuration file.
 Default: ./data/data_example.yaml
   - `test_data`: Path to the test data directory.
 Default: ./data/data_example/images/test
   - `task`: The task to perform (train, validation or inference).
 Default: train